ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 ##Device Type Manager node:

 Device Type Manager node can perform actions on device types in the IBM Watson IoT Platform.
 For some fields, the value can be passed in the `msg.payload`.
-Any feilds set on the node explicitly take precedence.
+Any fields set on the node explicitly take precedence.

 ### Authentication
 ##### Authentication type :